ing-bank/ingenious-doc/docs/databaseTesting/database.md

     - There are two ways to provide the property values:
         1. Hardcoded values – These are values explicitly defined within the configuration.
 They remain constant and do not change across environments.
-        1. Dynamic values – Construct the property using runtime variables, user-defined variables, and datasheet values or a combination of these.
+        1. Dynamic values – These values can be defined using runtime variables, user-defined variables, datasheet entries, or any combination of these sources.
 This approach allows for flexibility and adaptability across environments.

         For example: